PAMELA through a Magnetic Lens: Introduction

 \section{Introduction}

-The PAMELA satellite \cite{Adriani:2009p431} has observed a rise in the positron to electron fraction that increases with energy above $10~GeV$.
-This has been interpreted as proof of a rise in the positron fraction in the local interstellar spectrum of cosmic rays.
-Such a result requires that there be some hardening of the positron spectrum at these energies and has caused a great deal of discussion of possible sources from decaying or annihilating dark matter to acceleration from a population of pulsars.
+The PAMELA satellite \cite{Adriani:2009p431} has observed a rise in the positron to electron fraction that increases with energy above 10 GeV.
+This has been interpreted as a rise in the positron fraction in the local interstellar spectrum of cosmic rays and has generated a great deal of discussion of primary positron sources, from decaying or annihilating dark matter to positron acceleration in pulsars.

-We propose instead that this rising fraction is due to the heliospheric magnetic field.
-The heliospheric magnetic field is ordered over large distances during solar minimum \cite{Zhou:2009p1228,UlyssesBook} and is well described up to medium latitudes by a Parker spiral field \cite{Parker:1958p1139}.
-During solar minimum this means that for a particle to propagate directly to earth it must traverse a large scale ordered magnetic field that is primarily oriented perpendicularly to the radial.
-Direct transport is impossible for low energy particles ($E<1~GeV$) as their Larmor radius is small even in the outer heliosphere.
-They instead reach the central solar system primarily by following the magnetic field lines along with a complex process involving convection, diffusion, drifts and energy loss.
-At high energies ($E>1~TeV$), particles can traverse the ordered magnetic field with little deviation.
-At these energies we see the interstellar spectrum directly.